officialEmmel/calcium/README.md

 # CALCIUM

-Minimalistic and text-based calculator written in vanilla ts with vite.js
+Minimalistic and text-based calculator written in vanilla ts and html with vite.js

 Demo: https://calc.emmelnet.systems